-Finally, add in the flour and baking soda mixture, stirring just until ingredients are lightly mixed and thoroughly wet.
-You don't want to over mix.
+Add in the flour and baking soda mixture, stirring just until the ingredients are lightly mixed and thoroughly wet.
+Make sure not to over-mix.

-Bake for 45 to 50 minutes in the heated oven or until a toothpick inserted into the center comes out clean.
+Bake for 45 to 50 minutes or until a toothpick inserted into the center comes out clean.

-Remove from the oven and let cool for 15 minutes.
-Turn it out of the pan onto a wire rack and let it cool completely.
+Remove the cake from the oven, place it on a wire rack, and let cool in the pan for 15 minutes.
+Turn it out of the pan onto the rack and let it cool completely.

-Once it cools, your homemade banana cake will be perfectly delicious just as it is.
-However, if you'd like, you can always frost it with a vegan cream cheese frosting or a healthier one made with raw vegan coconut butter, agave nectar, and lemon.
+Top off the cake with a vegan cream cheese frosting or with a frosting made of raw vegan coconut butter, agave nectar, and lemon.